8. Funding and Tuition Scholarships

 8.1- Award Eligibility

-The dean of GSAS determines which students receive funding upon the recommendations of academic departments/programs as well as the Distinguished Fellowships Committee.
-In accordance with the guidelines of the Council of Graduate Schools, students are notified of financial awards by April 1, and must reply by April 15.
-If the dean does not receive a written acceptance of the aid offer by April 15, the offer may be rescinded.
-In consultation with academic departments, the dean also assigns students to assistantship assignments outside the academic departments and programs.
+GSAS determines which students receive funding upon the recommendations of academic departments/programs, as well as the Distinguished Fellowships Committee.
+In accordance with the guidelines of the Council of Graduate Schools, students are notified of financial awards by April 1 and must reply by April 15.
+If GSAS does not receive written acceptance of the aid offer by April 15, the offer may be rescinded.

 Students receiving GSAS funding or tuition scholarships must satisfy the following criteria every academic year:

-- Be certified as full time by registering for the full time equivalence in credits (see Appendix D: Full Time and Half Time Program Requirements) or filling out a Matriculated Students Status Certification form, available on the GSAS Student Resources page, to indicate academic work sufficient for full time status.
+- Be certified as full-time by registering for the full-time equivalence in credits (see Appendix D: Full Time and Half Time Program Requirements) or by filling out a Matriculated Students Status Certification form, available on the GSAS Student Resources page.
+This form indicates academic work sufficient for full-time status.
 The only exception is for IPED students receiving a Ricci scholarship.

-- Hold no additional Fordham assignments during the academic year without the written permission of the dean.
-This rule applies to all the categories of funding addressed in this chapter.
+- Hold no additional Fordham assignments during the academic year that result in a combined workload exceeding 19 hours per week.
+This rule applies to all the categories of funding with associated work duties.

-Students receiving funding or tuition scholarships shall inform promptly GSAS of any other University funded awards or alternate appointments (e.g., resident assistantships).
-Students should also note that University policy limits the number of hours a student can be assigned in any University post to 19 hours per week total.
-Employment as a staff member of the University while being matriculated as a full time student requires the written permission of the dean, and is rarely granted.
+Students receiving funding or tuition scholarships shall promptly inform GSAS of any other University-funded awards or alternate appointments (e.g., resident assistantships, teaching assignments).
+As indicated above, students with work assignments should also note that University policy limits the number of hours a Graduate Student Worker can work at the University to 19 hours per week total.
+Employment as a staff member of the University while being matriculated as a full-time student requires the written permission of the dean or her designee, and is rarely granted.

 8.1.1- New Students